Watch This Episode of MwahTV About Celebrity personal brand Analysis

 Before she went on to build that out, she managed to pop out an amazing eight different books, all based around nutrition.

 She's done some fiction as well, and she has a book for her cocktails.
 She then set up the BStrong a charitable foundation and that was in partnership with Delivering Good.

-So she most recently is doing an awful lot to support PPE production and delivery around America while everyone is still suffering from the COVID crisis.
+Most recently she is doing an awful lot to support PPE production and delivery around America while everyone is still suffering from the COVID crisis.
 But prior to that, she chartered 50 planes to bring relief to those affected by the hurricanes in Puerto Rico in 2017.

 And she documented that as well on the Real Housewives show.

 What is interesting about the BStrong brand is she has made it very clear that every single donor gets a full breakdown of exactly where every single dollar that they donate goes.

 And she says that this has dramatically spurred people on to want to donate more when they understand the price of a bottle of water or something like that, they understand exactly where their money's going.
 So they start giving more money.
 That's one of the secrets she says that's made that so successful.

 Let's go back to looking at this Skinny Girl brand though.